A common question we get asked is “What’s the difference between boric acid and borax?”

 Borax is dissolved in boiling water and then an aqueous solution of hydrochloric is added.
 When the solution cools, boric acid crystallises.
 The boric acid crystals can then be filtered out.

 This is one of the main reasons why boric acid is used in the medical field.
-When produced in a laboratory environment, it is possible to produce boric acid of a much higher purity, making it suitable for pharmacological uses.
+When produced in a laboratory environment, it is possible to produce boric acid of much higher purity, making it suitable for pharmacological uses.

 This extra processing is also why boric acid costs a little more than borax.